fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 always attack Group A of enemies.
 Many Allies can also cast spells or have other effects, as described in the [Bestiary](bestiary.html).

-The first three character slots plus the NPC slot are considered to be within melee range, so it's best to fill those slots with characters with good AC and high HP.
-Unfortunately, you can't rearrange your party during combat.
+As I mentioned above, the first three character slots plus the NPC slot are considered to be within melee range, so it's best to fill those slots with characters with good AC and high HP.
+Unfortunately, there's no way to rearrange your party during combat.

 If a character is inflicted with a status that incapacitates them (+`STON` or +`DEAD`), they will be shuffled to the bottom of the party order at the end of the round.
 This means that your mages will suddenly find themselves in the front lines.
-Even if you raise a dead fighter, you won't be able to shuffle them back into the front.
+Even if you raise a dead fighter in the middle of combat, you won't be able to shuffle them back into the front.
 This can be rather frustrating, so it's a good idea to make sure your fighters have something useful they can do from the back row (usually a miscellaneous magic item).

 ### Combat Strategies

 So long as you're in Skara Brae, you'll only face one group of enemies at a time.
-There's not much to say here in terms of tactics, because you don't get fine-grained aim like that.
-Let your melee fighters pound away and do as much damage as you can as quickly as you can.
-As always, you're faced with the decision about when to spend SP on zap spells versus saving them for healing, although at 1st level you *don't have any healing*, so there's less of a choice.
+There's not much to say here in terms of tactics; let your melee fighters pound away and do as much damage as they can as quickly as they can.
+You will have to decide when to spend SP on zap spells versus saving them for healing, although at 1st level you *don't have any healing*, so there's less of a choice.

 Things get more interesting once you start dungeon diving and coming up against multiple groups of enemies.
 Groups may decide to reshuffle themselves between combat rounds, but keep in mind that only the first two groups can attack and be attacked in melee.
-This means that it might make sense, for example, to leave a group with one Spider kicking around rather than have that group of eight Nomads waiting in Group C move into range.
+This means that it might make sense, for example, to leave a group with one Spider kicking around rather than killing the last member of a group and having those eight Nomads waiting in Group C move into range.
 Especially if you've got a free caster that can soften up those Nomads first, or a healing spell that you need to cast before your Paladin takes any more hits.

 On the other hand, if there are Magicians hanging out in Group C or Group D, you need to take care of them as quickly as possible.
 Group zap spells are invaluable.
 If the group is small enough you might be able to pick them off with *C1:ARFI*.
-Otherwise, you should prioritize clear out an entire group of enemies in front of them so they slide forward into melee range.
+Otherwise, you should prioritize clearing out one entire group of enemies in front of them so they slide forward into melee range.

-Check out the [Bestiary](bestiary.html) for details on the special attacks available to the critters you'll come up against, so you can better prioritize where to spread your damage around.
+Check out the [Bestiary](bestiary.html) for details on the special attacks available to the critters you'll come up against, so you can better decide where to spread your damage around.

 ### Health and Dying

 As we'll discuss in the [walkthrough](#surviving-skara-brae), your primary concern over the first several hours of game play will be keeping your characters alive.
-Healing comes from spells, starting with *C2:WOHL*; from the various temples scattered around Skara Brae for $10 per HP; and, if you can find them, the Troll Ring and Troll Staff grant HP regeneration.
+Healing comes from a limited number of places:

+- The various temples scattered around Skara Brae, for $10 per HP;
+- Spells, starting with *C2:WOHL*;
+- The Heal Harp, Staff of Lor, and Pureblade can cast healing spells;
+- The Troll Ring and Troll Staff, if you can find them, grant HP regeneration.

 If your character takes enough damage to be reduced to zero (or negative) HP, they die.
 Death is curable at Temples, but it's expensive; if your early-game characters kick the bucket, you are unlikely to have enough funds to bring them back.
 There are also some high-level spells that can help you out; see [the status entry on Deceased](#statuses) for more.

-My advice: get used to rebooting your emulator a lot.
-And keep backups.
+In other words, don't forget to make backups, kids.

 #### Statuses